akashacms/akashacms-website/documents/news/2020/08/jamstack-websites.html.md

 There were advantages to those dynamic CMS's.
 For instance Wordpress and Drupal both integrate a native commenting system, and allow users to register with the website in order to leave comments.
 It is possible to build a community via a website by allowing your readers to leave comments.
 Why should we leave that and other features behind?

 The first step is to render the content of the website using a static website generator.
 There are many such systems each with different behaviors.
-In most cases content is written in Markdown and rendered through template to create the static HTML site.
+In most cases content is written in Markdown and rendered through templates to create the static HTML site.

-Then, for each page where you want comments, add some JavaScript to handle a commenting UI.
-The JavaScript should be added to the template rather than the Markdown content.
-In AkashaCMS, and some other systems, each content file declares the layout template, and therefore you add the JavaScript UI code to the appropriate templates.
+Then, for each page where you want comments, add some JavaScript containing a commenting UI.
+The JavaScript should be added to the template rather than the Markdown content, to simplify implementing comments across the website.
 The commenting UI would make calls to a back-end commenting system, and also render a user interface in a given location in the web page.
 For example:

 ```html
 <div id="disqus_thread"></div>